bertiebertolo/Auto_BLASTp/README.md

 ### **Prerequisites**

+7. **Recommended: Use Jupyter Notebook**:
+   - For better interactivity and visualization, it is highly recommended to run this project in Jupyter Notebook.
+If you want to see how to set up a Jupyter Notebook in Microsoft Visual Studio Code, please [click here](path/to/your/guide/file).

 1. **Install Anaconda**:
    - Download and install [Anaconda](https://www.anaconda.com/products/individual) (which includes Python and package management tools).
    - After installation, open the Anaconda Prompt (Windows) or terminal (macOS/Linux).